BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/07-sensors.md

 ## Distance
 SensorSpec: lamp.distance

+## GPS
+SensorSpec: lamp.gps

+### Description
+The GPS sensor gets the longitude and latitude of a user at a designated frequency.
+As a requirement for smartphone apps to be running in the background and collecting any passive sensor data, GPS **is required** to be collected when any sensor data is being collected, even if it is not manually selected.
+To save battery and make it so extra data is not collected, GPS is collected at a lower frequency when it is not selected.

 ## Gyroscope
 SensorSpec: lamp.gyroscope

 ### Description
 The gyroscope sensors measures the rate of rotation around each of a device's x, y and z axes.
 Rotation values are in radians/second.
 Positive values indicate counter-clockwise rotation; negative values indicate clockwise rotation.
 These are raw values—i.e. they do not correct for nosie or drift.

 ## Motion
 SensorSpec: lamp.accelerometer.motion